TrueCP6/streetview-journey/README.md

 - `Bearing.Get` Gets the bearings for a location data array where the bearing for each point will always be the direction of the next point.
 - `Modify.CropImage` Crops a bitmap to the size and position of a Rectangle object.
 - `Smart.RandomImageFromRandomPanorama` Returns a 2D image from a random panorama facing a random direction.
 Zoom of image is higher the lower resolution you request.
+- `Smart.ScreenshotSequence` Downloads a sequence of screenshots to a folder from an input file.
+You display scaling % must be taken into account for resolution.